-Camera movement helps make your videos more engaging and compelling.
-Camera movements can add intrigue, interest, and suspense to scenes in your story.
+Camera movement helps make your videos more engaging and compelling by adding intrigue, interest, and suspense to scenes in your story.

 Pan camera movement